onury/configuard/README.md

 ## Validation — fail loud

-Configuration is foundational, so ConfGuard treats a corrupt row as a hard
+Configuration is foundational, so Configuard treats a corrupt row as a hard
 error: the **constructor throws immediately** rather than logging a warning and building a partial object.
 It throws when: